 Make sure you are alternating back and forth to work on both shoulders.
 Increase the weight to make the exercise more challenging, but ensure that your technique is perfect first.
 If you fatigue or have too much load over your head, you could increase the risk of injury and pain.

 Give the Waiter’s Carry exercise a go.
 It is excellent for shoulder recovery and shoulder health.

 Secondly, if you’re watching this on YouTube, head up above and hit subscribe.
-What that will do is every couple of days you’ll get a video like this where I talk about tips and tricks on overcoming injury or pain.
+When you subscribe, you’ll get a video like this every couple of days where I talk about tips and tricks on overcoming injury or pain.

 One of the most common causes of shoulder pain is instability.
 The shoulder joint is the most mobile joint in the body, making it vulnerable to injury and degeneration.
 To maintain proper shoulder stability, work on increasing strength and flexibility through your chest, back, and shoulders with Pilates exercises.

 If you are looking for a long-term solution that does not involve surgery or appointments to overcome shoulder pain, check out the Shoulder Pain Solved program.